 It is amazing how much kids open up when it is safe to do so.
 With the radio off in the car, they can talk to you but you can’t react as much since you also have to drive.
 They don’t have to maintain eye contact and can talk a little more freely and open up.

 5. One On One Time

 This is one of the most important things with my daughters.
 Getting their own one on one time with me.
 Being part of a blended family and having grown up in one, I have been conscious of my daughters not feeling replaced by my partner.

 They each get some one on one time with me.
 Sometimes we do our nails or skincare, other times we go for a walk along the beach or we might just sit at the table and do some art.
 Whatever they want to do, we do.

 Treats don’t need to be expensive.
 It could be taking one kid with you to get a Slurpee for $1 and just hang out.
 Maybe playing their favourite video game with them or buying them a treat in the groceries.
 Something which shows you are thinking about them.

 7. Cook And Eat Together

-Get $50 off your first HelloFresh box here.
+Get a free HelloFresh box to try it.
 We also use Pinterest, free magazines and Google for other recipes.

 Each night the table is set, we eat together and do grateful as mentioned in number 1.